Secure SDLC: The Best Advice for Securing Your Code and Application Data in 2022 and Beyond

 Over time, the term expanded its definition to encompass activities that helped accelerate the software development lifecycle.

-In technological terms, DevOps has morphed into something entirely different over time, that’s why it’s important to evolve into the next iteration of DevOps, which is embedding DevOps security into DevOps practices to create DevSecOps.
+In technological terms, DevOps has morphed into something entirely different over time, which is why it’s important to evolve into the next iteration of DevOps, by embedding DevOps security into DevOps practices to create DevSecOps

-In today’s era of cybercrime, breaches, and hacks, it’s become more important than ever to consider security, development, and operations as one uniquely intertwined process.
+In today’s era of cybercrime, breaches, and hacks, and with software supply chain attacks on the rise, it’s become more important than ever to consider security, development, and operations as one uniquely intertwined process.

-If an engineering team doesn’t have a mature security mindset, their software deliveries are unlikely to be secured with the resulting downstream dire consequences of that.
+If an engineering team doesn’t have a mature security mindset, their software deliveries are unlikely to be secured and resulting downstream consequences could be dire.

-Every organization interprets DevOps differently, which can cause some confusion when it comes to fully understanding what shifting left, or modern DevOps security practices are all about.
+Every organization interprets DevOps differently, which can cause confusion when it comes to fully understanding what shifting left, or modern DevOps security practices are all about.
+Common myths about DevOps often prevent organizations from adopting this critical practice.

 Let's explore some of these myths and debunk them.